 p r o j e c t s

 Riverside Art Center

-> Listen to: INVISIBLE VISIBLE written and read by Katherine Kassouf Cummings
+Listen to INVISIBLE VISIBLE written and read by Katherine Kassouf Cummings

 newsprint tear-off 2-sided poster, writings by Katherine Kassouf Cummings, suspended in installation

 Katherine Kassouf Cummings is a Lebanese-American writer living on the ancestral homelands of the people of the Council of Three Fires (Ojibwe, Potawatomi, and Odawa) as well as the Menominee, Miami, and Ho-Chunk nations.
 She is co-editor of the book What Kind of Ancestor Do You Want to Be?
 (University of Chicago Press, 2021) and serves as Managing Editor at the Center for Humans and Nature where she leads the Questions for a Resilient Future.
 Her writing has been shortlisted for the New Philosopher's Writer's Award.
 When not at her desk, Katherine shares her passion for movement and women's health as a Pilates Instructor based at the Center for Women's Fitness.